Anne Morse-Huércanos

 PhD in Demography and Sociology

-I spent over five years at the U.S. Census Bureau, where I worked across several key areas aligned with my expertise.
+I spent over five years at the U.S. Census Bureau, where I worked across several areas aligned with my expertise.
 With the U.S. Population Estimates and Projections Branch, I contributed to producing annual estimates of the U.S. population by age, sex, race, and ethnicity and to producing long-term population projections of the U.S. by demographic detail.
-As a demographer with the International Programs Center, I was the team-leader for the population estimates and projections for the International Database.
+As a demographer with the International Programs Center, I was the team-lead for the population estimates and projections for the International Database.
 I also led workshops in producing population projections for statistical offices in low-and-middle income countries.
 With the Family and Fertility Studies Branch, I worked with a range of domestic fertility and family surveys.

 I hold a Ph.D. in Demography and Sociology from Penn State University, where I focused on building a rigorous methodological foundation; my dissertation centered on probabilistic population projections.
 I also completed graduate certificates in Quantitative Methods and Survey Methodology.
-I earned a Bachelor's degree in Political Economics from UC Berkeley.
+I hold a Bachelor's degree in Political Economics from UC Berkeley.